acecyber1229/Foundational-Cyber-Elements/README.md

 **For endpoint protection, you'd typically implement:**

 * **Antivirus (AV) and Endpoint Protection Platforms (EPP)** as your baseline defense.
 * **Endpoint Detection and Response (EDR)** goes beyond that, catching malicious events that AV might miss and preventing incidents based on the detection rules you've set up.
-EDR's also go deeper with hunting, detecting and isolating capapbilities.
+EDRs also go deeper with hunting, detecting and isolating capabilities.
 * **Patch Management** is critical.
 This is where all your vulnerability management programs fit in, making sure you fix known weaknesses in software, firmware operating systems and applications on those endpoints.
 * **Application Whitelisting/Blacklisting** is another strong control.
 It lets you decide exactly what applications are allowed or blocked from running or being downloaded onto endpoints, offering robust protection against unauthorized code.